© Crown copyright 2021

-Allow enough time to ensure that your accounts reach Companies House within the period allowed.
-If a filing deadline expires on a Sunday or Bank Holiday the law still requires accounts to be filed by the due date.
+Allow enough time to make sure your accounts reach Companies House within the deadline.
+It does not matter if your filing deadline expires on a Sunday or Bank Holiday - you must still file your accounts by this date.

-First class post does not guarantee next day delivery, so please consider using guaranteed methods of delivery to ensure your accounts arrive on time, especially if your filing deadline is near.
+First class post does not guarantee next day delivery.
+You should consider using guaranteed methods of delivery to make sure your accounts arrive on time - especially if your filing deadline is near.

-If you have any doubts about the deadline you can check when your accounts are due using Companies House Service
+If you have any doubts about your deadline, you can use Companies House service to check when your accounts are due.

 Delivering accounts to Companies House